idio/spotlight-model-editor/README.md

 2. compile dbpedia spotlight:
   - `mvn package`

-after this step there should be a `dbpedia-spotlight-0.6-jar-with-dependencies.jar` in the `target` folder.
+after this step there should be a `dbpedia-spotlight-0.6-jar-with-dependencies.jar` in the `./dist/target` folder.

 ### Compiling Idio's Dbpedia Model Editor